Quantum metrics from length functions on \'etale groupoids: Introduction

 More generally we could ask the same question, but allowing for iterated commutators being used in the definition of $L_\ell$, see \eqref{eq:definition-commutator-seminorm}.

-Having now specified a candidate for a compact quantum metric space arising from an \'etale groupoid equipped with a length function and a metric on its compact unit space, we provide a verifiable condition for when the above question has a positive answer in \cref{thm:new-characterization}.
-This is done by relating the question to the study of Fourier multipliers, building on state-of-the-art results about Fourier multipliers on groupoid crossed products from \cite{BussKwasniewskiMcKeeSkalski2024}, which allow us to lift the Fourier multipliers to groupoid Roe algebras.
-As such, we are able to provide a sufficient condition for verifying that $(C_c^{\cK, \mathrm{Lip}} (\G), L)$ is a compact quantum metric space in terms of existence of compactly supported Fourier multipliers on $\Cred(\G)$ providing sufficiently good norm approximations on the $L$-unit ball, see \eqref{eq:norm-approximation-yields-CQMS}.
-Using \cref{thm:new-characterization} we moreover show that under the assumption of rapid decay as well as mild assumptions on the length function and the metric stratification, there will always exist $n$ large enough so that the above question has a positive answer if $L_\ell$ is defined using $n$ iterated commutators.
-This is the content of \cref{prop:Christensen-Ivan-for-groupoids} and extends the famous result from \cite{ChristensenIvanRD}.
+Having now specified a candidate for a compact quantum metric space arising from an \'etale groupoid equipped with a length function and a metric on its compact unit space, we provide a verifiable condition implying the above question has a positive answer in \cref{thm:new-characterization}.
+This will be done through a novel approach using state-of-the-art results about Fourier multipliers on groupoid crossed products from \cite{BussKwasniewskiMcKeeSkalski2024}.
+In particular, we note that for any $\phi \in C_c(\G)$, there is a completely bounded multiplier

-Lastly in the article, we use \cref{thm:new-characterization} to show that AF groupoids with compact unit spaces give rise to compact quantum metric spaces.
-We will consider AF groupoids where the unit space can be identified with a Cantor space, so there are natural candidates for metrics on the unit space making it a compact metric space.
-We then show that any AF groupoid can be equipped with a proper continuous length function arising naturally from any Bratteli diagram for the AF groupoid.
-This appears to be the first time this length function has been considered in the literature.
-Using \cref{thm:new-characterization} we show that the combined data yield a compact quantum metric space.
-In fact, any AF groupoid comes equipped with a family of compact subgroupoids, and we show convergence of the associated subsystems in the quantum Gromov--Hausdorff distance, see \cref{thm:CQMS-from-AF-groupoids}.
+see \cref{prop:Cc-is-in-FS}.
+We will need that the multipliers are compatible with the chosen metric stratification $\cK$ in the following sense.
+We say $m_\phi$ is $\cK$-continuous with coefficient $D$ if $L^\cK_{\rm Lip}(m_\phi (f)) \leq D \cdot L^\cK_{\rm Lip}(f)$ for all $f \in \Lip_c^\cK(\G)$.
+The following is the first main result of the article. \begin{introtheorem}[cf. \cref{thm:new-characterization}] Let $\G$ be an \'etale groupoid with compact unit space $\Go$, and let $\ell \colon \G \to [0,\infty)$ be a proper continuous length function.
+Suppose moreover $d$ is a metric on $\Go$ inducing its topology, and fix a metric stratification $\cK$ of $\G$.
+Denote by $E$ the set